 Volume: 8,400 km³

 Lake Malawi is another of the African Great Lakes.
 It borders Mozambique, Tanzania, and Malawi itself.
 Although it is not the largest lake on the list, it does have the most species of fish of any lake in the world.
 There have been over 700 species recorded so far.
+For this reason, it is designated a UNESCO world heritage site.

 Lake Malawi is also unique in its water formation.
 As a Meromictic Lake, its water layers do not mix.